wschaef/aoc-2021/README.md

 #### technology
 - sort() on number[] does not work!
 - Map is best for creating dictinaries, but I had to convice the compiler, that there is alwais a match.
-Hmm how to make it better without cast
+Hmm how to make it better without cast?
 - array is also a stack (push,pop)

 ### day 11